8 Effective Practices for Women's Digital Development

 It’s important to know what a woman’s family and society will let her do or spend, or where they will allow her to go.
 Also, find out what her aspirations and information needs are.
 Only then can we start to address the gaps and create viable tech-based solutions.
 Here are some effective practices that everyone should be aware of.

-1. Consider interactive methods
+1. Consider interactive methods for digital development

 With illiterate populations and speakers of unwritten languages (languages without UNICODE support), it's critical to have voice- and symbol-based input systems.
 The human-computer interaction model is key, as is having the end-users help design the symbols.
 Pre-testing is essential.
 Remember, time is expressed differently in different cultures, as are directions and location.
 There's good literature on alternative interfaces from Medhi et al and Dodson et al. Check out Vikalpdesign and Digital Empowerment Foundation.
 Don’t discount interactive voice and video platforms for reach and efficacy.